gkovacs/pdfocr/readme.md

 For more details, see the manpage.

+## Credits

-pdfocr was written by Geza Kovacs
+pdfocr was written by [Geza Kovacs](http://github.com/gkovacs)

-The original pdfocr is hosted at http://github.com/gkovacs/pdfocr
+pdfocr is hosted at http://github.com/gkovacs/pdfocr

-Christian Pietsch added tesseract support for this fork of pdfocr.
+Christian Pietsch added tesseract support.